Skip to main content

 }

 If you want to block traffic from an entire country, you can also do this with nginx conf.
 However, when blocking countries, you should consider the potential disadvantages, such as the visibility of your website in search engines, because blocking an entire country may also prevent search engine crawlers from accessing your website.
-When blocking countries, it is also a good idea to allow IP addresses related to Seravo's monitoring.
-Countries can be blocked with the following nginx configuration:
+When blocking countries, you should still allow IP addresses related to Seravo's monitoring.

 # Block traffic from geo country code ES